tvgsoc/tvgsoc.github.io/index.md

 # Work in progress and recent presentations

-[Genre Complexes and Cultural Globalization: A Network Approach](doc/spotify_sunbelt.pdf).
+Van Gunten, T.S and Atalay, A. (2025) [Genre Complexes and Cultural Globalization: A Network Approach](doc/spotify_sunbelt.pdf).
 Presentation at the 2025 INSNA Sunbelt Conference, Paris, June 2025.
-See also [earlier presentation](doc/spotify_cudan.pdf) of this work at the 2023 Cultural Data Analytics Conference in Tallinn, Estonia, December 2023.
+See also [earlier presentation](doc/spotify_cudan.pdf) of this work at the 2023 [Cultural Data Analytics](https://cudan.tlu.ee/conference/) Conference in Tallinn, Estonia, December 2023.

+Van Gunten, T.S.
+(2024).
+[Elite Polarization in Argentina: A Legislative Co-sponsorship approach.](doc/cosponsorship_sunbelt.pdf).
+Presentation at the 2024 INSNA Sunbelt Conference, Edinburgh, June 2024.